Hiidiot/Certificate-On-Coursera/README.md

-These PDFs are certificates I got on Coursera.
+These PDFs are certificates I have gotten on Coursera.
-They can prove that I have finished courses I have chosen from Coursera.
+They prove that I have finished courses chosen from Coursera.

 Learn courses, accumulate knowledge, improve skills.